-Delicious homemade no-knead focaccia bread recipe with rosemary!
+Delicious homemade no-knead vegan focaccia bread recipe with rosemary!
 A flatbread that requires no kneading!
 It’s quick and easy with a perfect texture and crispy crust.
 Serve with soup, make an Italian sandwich or dip in olive oil and balsamic!
 Bon appetit!

-You will love my focaccia bread it’s a no fuss no knead version.
+You will love my vegan focaccia bread it’s a no fuss no knead version.
 The texture and taste is just right! light, fluffy with an amazing crust!
 And there’s barely any work involved.
 Just proof yeast, mix dough.
 Cover let rise, form your loaf, add toppings, let it rest and bake!
 And enjoy your work of art!

 Crazy simple focaccia bread recipe! and it tastes like a high end bakery artisan bread! and best of all it’s made at home and there's no stand mixer needed!
 Yes let’s pat ourselves on the back- woot woot!